 In most trains and buses you can only take as much luggage as you can easily carry yourself.
 All luggage must be stored in the designated place, for example in the train’s luggage rack, on the overhead shelves or beneath the seat, or in the bus’s luggage compartment.

 Smoking is banned in all trains and buses.
 If you ignore this ban, you risk being unable to continue your journey.

 It is illegal to go onto railway tracks.
 You may only cross the tracks at specially designated crossings.
 You must not be on a crossing when booms are being lowered, have been lowered or are being raised, the warning bell rings, the stop signal is shown or a train is approaching.
 If an unauthorised person is in the track area, the police are alerted.

 If you are travelling from Denmark to Sweden, your ID document will be checked at the border.
 If you do not have a valid ID document, you will not be allowed to cross the border.
 Children under the age of 18 do not need a valid ID document if they are travelling together with a parent with valid ID.

-Examples of valid ID documents for travel to Sweden: passport, national ID card or driving licence issued in Sweden, the Nordic region or the EU/EEA.
+Examples of valid ID documents for travel to Sweden: passport, national ID card or driving licence issued in Sweden or the Nordic region.
 An LMA card (issued by the Swedish Migration Agency in connection with an asylum application) is

 not acceptable for this ID inspection.